hoel-bagard/arch-install/1-main_install.md

 ```

 ### Yay
-Must be done as a normal sudo user.
+Must be done as a normal sudo user (you might want to reboot and check that everything work).
 ```
 git clone https://aur.archlinux.org/yay.git
 cd yay